 Using urban farming to grow food and promote a beautiful work environment in central city

-How can people to do respond to crisis, when they don’t trust official responses?
-In 2011, the Great East Japan earthquake triggered a large tsunami that killed over 15,000 people and triggered […]
+How can people to do respond to crisis, when they don't trust official responses?
+Japan towns, villages, and cities around the Daiichi nuclear plant.
+The 20km and 30km areas had evacuation and sheltering orders, and additional administrative districts that had an evacuation order are highlighted.
+From wikipedia.
+In 2011, the Great East Japan earthquake triggered a large tsunami that killed over 15,000 people and triggered meltdowns in the Fukushima Daiichi [...]

 The values of satoyama landscape, Japanese traditional agricultural landscape, has been increasingly recognized in Japan, as provider of a bundle of ecosystem services to humans while harnessing unique and higher level of biodiversity.
 It has been understood that continuation of appropriate management of landscapes has created sustainable landscapes benefitting both humans and nature.
 The challenges faced to the satoyama landscapes today are more on the underuse of natural resources rather than overexploitation which comes from depopulation in rural areas and decline of agricultural sectors.
 Responding to this, new ways to maintain satoyama landscape is being explored by linking urban and rural areas and creating mutual benefits.